 Switches are among a railroad’s most useful tools — they let a dispatcher send a train over one of several tracks.
 Similarly Excel users sometimes want a calculation to apply one equation in certain circumstances and a different one in others.
-For example, a bonus for long-time employees may be computed differently from that for others.
+A bonus, for example, may be computed one way for long-time employees and differently for others.
 Calculations like that are sometimes said to have conditional results and the IF function is the tool for making them in Excel.

 The Basics.
 Like a railway switch, Excel’s IF function sends a calculation in one of two directions.
 The choice depends on the answer to a true/false question, which Microsoft calls a “logical test.”
 One equation is applied when the answer to the question is TRUE; another when it’s FALSE.
 It looks like this:

 = IF ( logical test , value if TRUE , value if FALSE )